itsfrank/frktest/README.md

 #### Assertions

-Every single assertion has at least one example in the [example](example) folder.
+Every single assertion has at least one example in the [examples](examples) folder.
 If there are any nuances, I added comments.

 Really though, they should be self explanatory, your LSP should list them all